dailystory/docs/articles/features/magicforms.md

 **Name** The name of the Magic Form must be set.
 This is used mainly as a helpful reference for identiying the Magic Form.

 **Url** The full URL to the page containing the existing HTML form.
 For example, www.dailystory.com/contact-us.
-The full URL including the domain is required because some forms may not be on a different domain such as Eloqua.
+The full URL, including the domain, is required.

-**Campaign** The [campaign](/campaigns/) within DailyStory that new leads should be created for.
+**Campaign** The [campaign](/campaigns/) within DailyStory that new leads should be created in.
 When the form associated with the DailyStory Magic Form is submitted the data from the form will be used to create a new lead in this campaign.

 **Enabled** The Enabled toggle controls whether or not the Magic Form is enabled.
-When disabled DailyStory will not collect data from your web form.
+When disabled the Magic Form is paused will not collect data from your web form.

-> Changes to Enabled/Disabled status can take up to 20 minutes to take effect.
+> Changes to enabled/disabled status can take up to 20 minutes to take effect.

 **Form Fields** The form fields contain the mapping between your form and a DailyStory lead.
-For example, if you have a form field named C_Email_Address you would map it to Email address.
+For example, if you have a form field named ```C_Email_Address``` you would map it to ```Email address```.

-> The Email address field must be mapped to.
+> The Lead Email address field must be mapped to a field in your form.
+It is the only required form field.
+All other fields are optional.

 Not all of your form fields will be mapped to DailyStory Magic Forms.
 And Magic Forms are not meant to replace your existing automation system.
-Rather it provides association between a visitor and an email address.
+Rather it provides association between a visitor and an email address and attributes the lead to the appropriate campaign.

+In addition to capturing the form fields, DailyStory will also capture the unique DailyStory Id of the visitor and their IP address.

 [image]